robinrm/sveltekit-and-erecht24-API-v2/README.md

 npm run dev -- --open
 ```

-> add your project key from erecht24 to apisettings.ts and disable test mode to display your date.
+> add your project key from erecht24 to apisettings.ts and disable test mode to display your data.

 ## Building the project